Skip to main content

 • A sensitive or high-value conversation needs a personal touch

 A takeover does not close the conversation.
 Pearl simply stops responding so the human agent can reply, and everything stays logged in the post-chat for full traceability.
+When done, the agent can hand the conversation back to Pearl.

 Why the Post-Chat Matters